I’m building a Koa.js server and need to connect to MongoDB to store and retrieve data. Here is how to do it with some simple steps:

 email: String,

-picture: String });
+picture: String

 module.exports = mongoose.model('User', UserSchema);

-Step 3: Create a service to query the data
+Step 3: Create a Service to Query the Data

-For example, we have a /service/user.service.js
+Let's say we have a /service/user.service.js.

 import User from '../models/users';